MVP-Harry/Ophelia/README.md

-# Mazzy
+# Ophelia

-Mazzy is a chess engine that I will be developing.
+Ophelia is a chess engine that I will be developing.

 Features:
 - Reach grandmaster strength (2600 elo on lichess)